When you hear the words winter cocktails, what comes to mind? Festive names like the Candy Cane Martini or the Yule Mule?

 All you’ll need is vodka, coffee liqueur, and cream.
 This drink will give you your buzz and your daily caffeine boost all at the same time.

-This White Russian takes the original drink to a whole new level, mainly by adding a whole lot of caramel to it.
+This White Russian takes the original drink to a whole new level, mainly by adding a whole lot of caramel.

-The addition of caramel-flavored vodka, caramel sauce, and coarse sea salt gives it a whole new flavor – a much sweeter, much richer flavor that you won’t be able to resist.
+The addition of caramel-flavored vodka, caramel sauce, and coarse sea salt gives it a much sweeter, much richer flavor.
+You won’t be able to resist.

 You’ll have to first infuse your whiskey with toasted pecans for this drink, which takes a few days.